YEASIN49/CSE446-Content/Lab 06/README.md

               }
 }
 ```
-Copy the whole of the content of the code and paste it into the **Election.sol** file and then save it.
+Copy the whole of the content of the code and replace it into the **Election.sol** file and then save it.

 In this code, we have added a vote function.
 At first, the vote function checks if a particular voter has voted or not, using its address.
 If not, it executes the subsequent code.
 Next, it checks if the voted candidate is a valid candidate.
 If true, then the particular vote is recorded along with the address of the voter, so that the voter cannot vote again.